Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints the result of power / divide
+A script that displays the results to the form of power